 To get this type of financing, you must own your property, and you must meet equity requirements.
 This means what you owe on your home loan is less than the amount the property is worth.
 In general, your home equity must be at least 15% to 20% of your home’s value.
 Your home’s value will be determined by an appraisal.
 You must also have a credit score of at least 620, usually, to qualify.

 Higher credit scores are more helpful than the bare minimum, however.
 They increase your chances of getting a mortgage and securing good home equity loan rates.
 In addition to these requirements, most lenders want to see a debt-to-income ratio (DTI) of at least 43% to 50%.
 They also want evidence you can repay the loan, so being able to show steady, reliable income is important.

 How to Get a Home Equity Loan

 To get a home equity loan, you will need to apply.
-With Assurance Financial you can apply by reaching out to a local loan officer or you can apply for a rate quote in just 15 minutes with our virtual assistant Abby.
+With Assurance Financial you can apply by reaching out to a local loan officer.
 Once you have applied, the lender will examine the documents and financial details of your situation.

 After they have confirmed the home’s value and the amount of debt on the property, they can offer you a home loan of a specific amount.
 After that, you can sign the paperwork with a notary, just as you would with any mortgage.
 Before going through this process, you may wish to consider whether an equity loan is right for you.